zainpay/zainpay-nodejs-sdk/README.md

     - American Experess

 ## 23. Reconcile Card Payment
-- This endpoint enables a merchant to re-query the status of a hanging card payment and effect it as well.
+- This endpoint allows a merchant to re-query the status of a hanging card payment and effect it as well.
 This is useful when a customer made a card payment and it is yet to be processed.

     **Parameter:** txnRef
     ```js